adnguyen/Notebooks_and_Protocols/2017_notebook.md

 1. 5 week block of teaching intro bio classes
 2. Upper level- grad level course

-College of Ag, tehre is a the teacher's college, held in our building.
+College of Ag, there is a teacher's college, held in our building.
 Post docs might be able to attend, 1 day /week course that helps you teach.
 Faculty level certification course.
 Pair that with mentored-teaching experience.
 Take over 1-2 weeks Dan's physiology course.
 Dan and I could teach a graduate seminar.
 I'll be an instructor of recrod.
 I'll get an official evaluation.

 Try to do this in your 2nd year.
 I could teach a data science.